 Maximum feasible reduction

-Maximum feasible reduction is a variant on the WAM scenario that includes the furthest reaching action that can be achieved through all possible technical and non-technical measures.
-Sometimes, maximum feasible non-technical reduction (MFNTR) and maximum feasible technical reduction (MFTR) are presented separately.
+The Maximum feasible reduction scenario is a variant on the WAM scenario that includes the furthest reaching actions that can be achieved through all possible technical and non-technical measures.
+Sometimes, maximum feasible non-technical reduction (MFNTR) and maximum feasible technical reduction (MFTR) scenarios are presented separately.

-MFNTR includes measures such as changes in economic drivers (e.g. fuel price rises) and measures aimed at fuel switching and behavioural change (e.g. awareness-raising).
-MFTR includes measures such as full application of abatement and control or the encouragement of new technologies.
+The MFNTR scenario includes measures such as changes in economic drivers (e.g. fuel price rises) and measures aimed at fuel switching and behavioural change (e.g. awareness-raising).
+The MFTR scenario includes measures such as full application of abatement and control or the encouragement of new technologies.

 Current reduction plans